 How do I submit an electronic application and exam request?

-Be sure to fill out the application completely giving details on
+- Be sure to fill out your application completely giving details on your work experience.

 How are Civil Service jobs filled?